solidi/writing/04-the-springboard-pattern.md

 ## Drawbacks

-There are drawbacks by developing with a springboard.
+There are drawbacks to developing a springboard.
 The team will have to make decisions to steer clear of over-engineering.

 The springboard approach may: